-It’s one thing to be strong on two legs, but another to be strong on one.
-Read on for some single leg strength training for marathon runners, guaranteed to change the game for your running form!
+It’s one thing to be strong on two legs, but another to be strong on one, especially for marathon runners.
+But, how do you get it?
+We’re here to help!
+Read on for some leg workouts for running that’ll help you race longer and faster by improving your running form.

 Make sure you continue sitting your hips back to create a hinge and space for the upper body to lean forward, over your standing thigh.